fpereiro/gotoB/readme.md

 With `B.prod` enabled, gotoв will be faster to create liths (since it will stop validating them) but the functions for diffing views and applying changes to the DOM will run at the same speed.
 By default, after 200ms gotoв gives up on performing diffs between the old and the new version of a view.
 To override this, you can set `B.internal.timeout` to another value.
 If gotoв spends more than that amount of time applying the diff algorithm, it gives up and instead creates a new set of DOM elements to replace the old ones.
 This is called *trampling*.

-If you wish to turn off logging of events, you can set `B.r.log` to `false`.

 Every gotoв redraw calls an event with verb `redraw` and a `path` that is the same of that of the redrawn view.
 These events contain performance information, namely: how much time it took to `create` the lith, how much time it took to `prediff` it (an intermediate processing step), how much the actual `diff` computation took, how much time it took to apply the changes to the `DOM`, and a `total` amount of time.
+You can inspect these through `B.eventlog`.

 Most gotoв errors are quite straightforward: an invalid input is passed to one of the functions.
 The trickiest errors to understand are those related to the drawing (or redrawing) of views.
 Here's a list of common errors and what can be done about it: